 They’ve worked to restore old hotels and just generally raise the hospitality bar in Central California, and Sama Sama is no exception.
 The minimal decor and laidback service mean all the focus is on the food and drink.

 Creative Cocktails: Test Pilot

-Most people will tell you to head to the Funk Zone for wine tasting and you should definitely do that.
-Just also make sure you save time for a tiki drink or two at the straight-outta-1960s-Hawaii joint that is the recently opened tiki bar, Test Pilot.
-Last time we went we had excellent drinks and made quick friends with the locals hanging there.
+Most people will tell you to head to the Funk Zone for wine tasting, and you should definitely do that.
+Also, make sure you save time for a tiki drink or two at the straight-outta-1960s-Hawaii joint, the recently opened tiki bar, Test Pilot.

 Local Brew: Figueroa Mountain Brewing

-We're not gonna lie: the scene can get a bit frat-y here later in the night so do last call elsewhere.
-Despite that, Fig is worth stopping by if you like good beer and especially if you can't make it to their original location in Santa Ynez Valley.
+We’re not gonna lie: the scene can get a bit frat-y here later in the night so do last call elsewhere.
+Despite that, Fig is worth stopping by if you like good beer, especially if you can’t make it to their original location in Santa Ynez Valley.